Kitchen extension ideas – 29 ways to maximise the potential of your extended space

 Kitchen extension ideas

-Aside from transforming your kitchen to the space that you need it to be, a kitchen extension will add value to your home, so it's a wise investment.
+Aside from transforming your kitchen into the space that you need it to be, a kitchen extension will add value to your home, so it's a wise investment.
 Transform your current cooking space into a socialising and living space too with our pick of the best kitchen extension ideas.

 1. Incorporate various roof profiles